TyrionWuYue/ISE_540_FinalProject/README.md

 # ISE_540_FinalProject

-## score_prediction.ipynb
+## label_model_new.ipynb
 This notebook shows the workflow of choosing the best model to generate "reason matrix".
-The code just shows the workflow of deciding the best model used to predict if_useful tag.
+We use Logistic Regression, Random Forest, SVM, SGD classifier and naive bayes classifier with default hyperparameters to predict each reason.
+This code just shows the workflow of deciding the best model used to predict if_useful tag.
 But the workflow of all these 10+ features should be nearly the same.

 ## label_rest.ipynb
 After selecting the best model to predict each reason, we should label the rest of this dataset with these predictors.
 Here is an example of the extrapolation of if_useful feature.